visageeee/alephone-sprintathon/README.md

 # Sprintathon

-It's a Marathon, but also a sprint!
+**It’s a Marathon, but also a sprint!**

-Sprintathon is a gameplay-focused fork of [Aleph One](https://github.com/Aleph-One-Marathon/alephone) that adds a parkour-like moveset, unrestricted mouselook and other subjective modernizations to the Marathon engine while retaining compatibility with Marathon scenarios.
+Sprintathon is a gameplay-focused fork of [Aleph One](https://github.com/Aleph-One-Marathon/alephone) that brings parkour movement, unrestricted mouselook, reloading, bullet time, and other highly subjective modernizations to the Marathon engine.

+It remains compatible with Marathon scenarios—but playing them as intended is another matter.

-Sacrilegious features include JUMPING, CROUCHING, SPRINTING, SWIMMING ABOVE THE WATER SURFACE and more!
+Blasphemous features include **JUMPING, CROUCHING, SPRINTING, SLIDING, WALL-RUNNING, DODGE DIVESS, RELOADING, BULLET TIME,** and even **SWIMMING ABOVE THE WATER SURFACE**.

 ![Sprintathon gameplay](mthon.webp)